lhcb/starterkit-lessons/first-analysis-steps/lhcb-dev.md

    modification of a few packages at a time.

 Here, we want to focus on the second workflow.
-The first workflow will be discussed briefly at the [bottom](#working-with-a-full-project-checkout) of this page.
+The first workflow will be discussed briefly at the bottom ofthis page.
 Note that, although the `git lb-*` commands are much easier for small changes to existing packages where recompiling an entire project would be cumbersome, for any serious development the usage of vanilla Git is much more stable.
 Please consider using it if you can spare the compilation time.

 {% callout "Initial setup" %}